Customer: Adelaide Oval Stadium Management Authority

 A key success of the Project was the collaborative relationship between Built Environs, the superintendent and the client for all stages of construction.

 The client was under significant political and public pressure for the successful delivery of the Oval Hotel Project.
-Built Environs along with Mott McDonald, the architect, engineers and specialist contractors shared common goals and worked together to achieve each other’s delivery objectives in a high-pressure environment.
+Built Environs along with Mott MacDonald, the architect, engineers and specialist contractors shared common goals and worked together to achieve each other’s delivery objectives in a high-pressure environment.

 Throughout the Project, the team was faced with major challenges, such as the global COVID-19 pandemic, and were able to complete the Project on time and on budget.